Dinshaw Eduljee: Crash and presumed demise

 "The bridge at Hpaungzeik over the Neyinzaya Chaung [chaungs or streams were raging torrents in the monsoons, which would disappear into dusty tracks during the dry months was critical for the taking of Kalemyo, just south-west of it.
 Reconnaissance by day showed that the bridge was unserviceable, but piles of wooden planks stacked along the banks of the Chaung gave rise to the suspicion that these planks were placed on the bridge at night and used for traffic.
 Sqn.
 Ldr.
-Arjan Singh flew over Hpaungzeik on the night of the 3rd November, 200 miles in the dark, and confirmed that this was, indeed, the case!
+Arjan Singh flew over Hpaungzeik on the night of the 3rd of November, 200 miles in the dark, and confirmed that this was, indeed, the case!
 Kalemyo fell on 15 November.
 "November 1944 saw two casualties for the squadron, one fatal (this is an assumption on the part of the narrator).
 On the 22nd, an aeroplane returning from a recce of the Wetkauk-Naungmana area force-landed after a glycol [coolant] leak.
 Although it caught fire after landing, the pilot got out safely and, after a three-day trek through hostile jungle, returned home.
 (On the 27th) The other pilot, D. F. Eduljee, the only AFC holder in the IAF at this time, failed to pull out of his dive whilst strafing some camouflaged bashas in the Shwegyin area."

-A letter written by Squadron Leader Arjan Singh states "Your son took off in a Hurricane at 0700 hours on November 27, 1944 for a reconnaissance over the enemy road from Shwegyin to Pyingaing which is just about 15 miles south east of Kalwa.
+A letter written by Squadron Leader Arjan Singh states "Your son took off in a Hurricane at 0700 hours on November 27, 1944, for a reconnaissance over the enemy road from Shwegyin to Pyingaing which is just about 15 miles southeast of Kalwa.
 The second pilot who went with your son in another Hurricane says that your son spotted a Japanese camp along the road and dived to machine gun it.
 This pilot followed him.
-In the meantime your son had pulled out and was in a position for another attack.
-After the other pilot had pulled out he saw a cloud of dust rising from the target area.
+In the meantime, your son had pulled out and was in a position for another attack.
+After the other pilot had pulled out, he saw a cloud of dust rising from the target area.
 He went low and saw a wing detached, lying apart from your son’s aircraft.
 Apparently while taking evasive action your son hit the trees with a wing and lost control of the aircraft.
 Except the wing no other part of the aircraft was visible from the air as it crashed in a very thick jungle.
 The pilot circled over the spot for some time but did not see any movement."